 With VOD platforms like Netflix and Disney+ now offering 4K streams of our favorite movies and shows with the click of a button, experiencing UHD from the comfort of your living room has never been easier.
 But a great 4K Blu-ray player can make all the difference when it comes to the best of picture and sound.

-Once an expensive piece of additional hardware for the first wave of 4K TV owners, UHD players have dropped significantly in price over the last couple of years and can do more now than ever before, with impressive new codecs like Dolby Vision, Dolby Atmos, and DTS:X.
+Once an expensive piece of additional hardware for the first wave of 4K TV owners, UHD players have dropped significantly in price over the last several years and can do more now than ever before, with impressive new codecs like Dolby Vision, Dolby Atmos, and DTS:X.

-Read on for our list of the best 4K Blu-ray players on the market.
-Once we’ve helped you pick out some hardware, take a look at the best 4K Ultra HD Blu-ray discs to put your fancy new entertainment center to work.
-If you don’t already have a TV in mind, you’ll want to explore your options for those, too.
+Read on for our list of the best 4K Blu-ray players on the market, including the versatile explore your options for those, too..
+If you don’t already have a TV in mind, you’ll want to

 At a glance

 - The best Blu-ray player overall: Sony UBP-X700

 - The best Blu-ray player for music: Sony UBP-X800M2

 - The best “budget” 4K Blu-ray player: LG UP870